Tips for Creating Videos That Get Shared

 That’s just one format.
-Obviously, you can’t use this tactic if you’re making business videos – though it works for British Monty Python alumni, John Cleese, who is now famous for business training videos – but you can make sure your videos contain the basic elements of “Drive Through Invisible Driver”.
+You can’t, use this tactic if you’re making business videos – though it works for British Monty Python alumni, John Cleese, who is now famous for business training videos – but you can make sure your videos contain the basic elements of “Drive Through Invisible Driver”.

 You need them to:

 - Avoid tangents and distractions; focus on one single factor or point